Assessing the dynamical assumptions in Tsirelson inequality tests of non-classicality in harmonic oscillators: Heuristic Notions of Uniform Precession

 A potential issue is that measuring the crossing number requires a two-time measurement, which could raise concerns of invasiveness once again.
 However, we note that, classically,

 in a fixed energy state.
-This in turn means that a semi-classical approximation can be made for symmetric states, wherein the first term of Eq. \ref{split into S and AS} can be taken to be $\sim \sqrt{2E} | \psi(0)|^2$.
-Via this approximation, only single-time measurements are required.
-However, states like the Zaw–Scarani contain a large anti-symmetric part; also, the spread $\Delta \hat N_c$ cannot be determined with single-time measurements, and thus this approach is only partially successful.
+In turn, the first term of Eq. \ref{split into S and AS} can be taken to be proportional to $\sqrt{2E}|\psi(0)|^2$, where we include the non-zero ground state energy contribution in $E$.
+This provides an alternative expression for the crossing number for fixed energy states which only involves a single-time measurement.
+Using this form, we find that $\langle 0|\hat N_c|0\rangle\approx1.7725$ and $\langle 6|\hat N_c|6\rangle\approx1.997$.
+These results are reasonably close to those obtained above and exhibit the same qualitative features.
+However, this method only works for the symmetric states, and we note that states like the Zaw–Scarani state contain a large anti-symmetric part.